HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * AssertiveWIFM additions for RichardC
   * these are increasingly unlikely to be of interest to Richard
     * shift focus to the ConventD audience
+  * pursue this in spite of travel slippage
+    * distribute as intended, regardless of travel
 * preliminary GeoSpatial assessments
+  * ...

 ### 2024
 ...